konstulov/Deep-Reinforcement-Learning-ND/p1_navigation/Report.md

 All training results can be seen in `Navigation.ipynb` notebook.
 All of the learning algorithms achieved about similar maximum score (of ~16.5) when trained for the full 2000 episodes, although Dueling (Double) DQN seemed to perform slightly worse than (Double) DQN.
 Additionally, there was a slight improvement in the training convergence speed (to achieve the score of 15.0) going from DQN to Double/Dueling DQN.
-However, the best training performance (to achieve the score of 15.0) was achieved by applying the Dueling Network in Double DQN setting.
+However, the best training performance (to achieve the score of 15.0) was achieved by applying the Dueling Network in the Double DQN setting.
 The plot below shows the training progress of the Dueling Double DQN algorithm.

 ![Training Progress][image1]